-Aerial photography and a topographic survey of the Site will be performed prior to drilling operations during the design investigation to better define the existing conditions at the Site and to further the RD objectives.
+Aerial photography and a topographic survey of the site will be performed prior to drilling operations during the design investigation to better define the existing conditions at the site and to further the RD objectives.
+Elevation and depth data needs, particularly as they pertaining to the geostatistical model, are discussed in Section 2.2

-The expected SOW for the topographic survey at the Site includes installation of six concrete monuments with brass discs (i.e., three monuments per radiological area).
+The expected SOW for the topographic survey at the site includes installation of six concrete monuments with brass discs (i.e., three monuments per radiological area).
 These discs will be stamped with the control point number and coordinates in NAD83, with elevation referenced to NAVD88.